Gialale-Games/bevy_small_menu/README.md

     ));
 }
 ```
-The `payload is an enum variant that you declare when adding the plugin to your App.
+The `payload` is an enum variant that you declare when adding the plugin to your App.

 ###  Todo's
 - Declare styling for active and inactive nodes
+- Add tests